MSc Clinical and Health Psychology / Course details

 Teaching and learning methods

-Teaching will be delivered over a 10 week period involving a mix of asynchronous materials and synchronous sessions.
-The synchronous sessions will be online or on-campus.
-This will involve lecture and interactive seminar components - for example working with set reading to gain a deeper understanding of the area and to build critical evaluation skills; experiencing relaxation exercises.
-Students will be provided with electronic resources on Blackboard including PowerPoint slides, reading lists and web links.
-A discussion board on Blackboard will also be available for discussing issues and questions with staff and peers.
+Teaching will be delivered over 10 sessions.
+Course material will predominantly be delivered within 2-hour in-person sessions.
+Students will sometimes be asked to prepare specific material in advance of taught sessions, and should expect to carry out independent reading after taught sessions to enhance understanding of topics discussed in class.
+Taught sessions will involve lecture and interactive seminar components - for example: working with set reading to gain a deeper understanding of the area and to build critical evaluation skills; interactive workshop enabling students to develop skills in writing for lay audiences.
+Students will be provided with electronic resources on Canvas including PowerPoint slides and reading lists.
+A discussion board on Canvas will also be available for discussing issues and questions with staff and peers.

 Assessment methods